 Why is there arsenic in rice?

-The International Agency for Research on Cancer has classified arsenic as a Group 1 carcinogen.
+The International Agency for Research on Cancer classifies arsenic as a Group 1 carcinogen.
 Unfortunately, this water-soluble toxin seeps into rice because it grows in flooded fields unlike many other cereals.

 Researchers say exposure to arsenic can affect every organ in the human body.
 It can also result in skin lesions, cancer, diabetes, and lung diseases.
-The Sheffield team discovered that half of the rice eaten in the United Kingdom exceeds the European Commission’s limits for arsenic in products consumed by babies and young children.
+The Sheffield team discovered in a previous study that half of the rice eaten in the United Kingdom exceeds the European Commission’s limits for arsenic in products consumed by babies and young children.
+Of 55 products they tested, 28 samples proved to be too dangerous per the commission’s recommendations.
+Researchers concluded that babies under the age of one must be restricted to a maximum of 20g per day of the 28 types over the limit.

 Rice tends to hold around 10 times more arsenic than other grains.
 The toxin usually sits in the outer layer of bran, which makes it more of a problem in brown rice.
 White rice, which is milled and polished, contains less arsenic but also has fewer nutrients due to the milling process.